t0t3m/Porcupine/Readme.md

   2. Offense (If it's a USB drive, it'll be overwritten, if it's a CD/DVD ROM it'll be eject)<br>
   3. Offense + Defense (The previus modes, combined)<br>

+When one of this action is performed, Porcupine will allso wipe .bash_history file and dmesg pipe and logs,<br> through linux command shred.<br>

 I suggest you (it's quite a must...) to use Full Disk Encryption in order to obtain the best results<br>
 (e.g. What happens if someone try to stick his USB pendrive in your PC?
 In defensive mode, the PC will reboot and<br> the intruder will be redirected to FDE password prompt)<br>